nalej/docs/tutorials/appDeployment_wClusters.md

 Here, as you may have noticed, is also the moment where we name the app with a human-readable name and description.
 When this command exits, it returns a JSON with an application **instance** ID, which is what we will use to connect with this specific instance of the application.

+#### Working with the deployed instance: getting related info

-And now we can start working with the deployed instance, doing things like, for example, getting all the information related to it in the system.
+Now we can start working with the deployed instance, doing things like, for example, getting all the information related to it in the system.

 ```bash
 ./public-api-cli app inst get --instanceID=XXXXXXXXXX